 Self-Isolation Indications from the Trentino Board of Health

-Immediately upon arrival in Trento, those subject to self-isolation must notify the local Trentino Board of Health (APSS) Prevention Department of their entry into Italy and the starting date of their 14-day self-isolation by sending an e-mail to segreteria.uoisp [at] apss.tn.it and attaching the completed APSS Self-Declaration Form (see the Download Box) and a copy of an identity document.
-A swab is currently not required by the local Health Board.
+Immediately upon arrival in Trento, those subject to self-isolation must notify the local Trentino Board of Health (APSS) Prevention Department of their entry into Italy and the starting date of their 14-day quarantine by sending an e-mail to segreteria.uoisp [at] apss.tn.it and attaching the completed APSS Self-Declaration Form (see the Download Box) and a copy of an identity document.
+A swab test may required by the local Health Board.

-If COVID-19 symptoms appear this must be communicated immediately to the APSS Prevention Department.
+If COVID-19 symptoms appear later this must be communicated immediately to the APSS Prevention Department.

-After 14 days without symptoms the self-isolation period is considered complete and no further communication with the APSS is required.
+After 14 days without symptoms the quarantine period is considered complete and no further communication with the APSS is required.

 For more information please see the relevant APSS website (in Italian).

-In order to comply with the aforementioned DPCM, throughout the Province of Trentino everyone is required to have a mask with them at all times.
-Masks must always be worn in all indoor or closed spaces, other than private homes, and in all outdoor spaces.
-All group gatherings, dance events and parties are strictly forbidden.
-In addition, social distancing practices are still in place and masks are obligatory at all times while using all types of public transportation.
+Throughout the Province of Trentino all of the aforementioned national COVID-19 containment measures are in place in order to comply with the current DPCM.
+Masks must always be worn in all indoor and outdoor spaces.
+Social distancing practices are still in place and masks are obligatory at all times while using all types of public transportation.

 If you are looking for live updates on the COVID-19 emergency during these days at home then tune in to Quarantine Radio!
 This English langauge radio program created especially for international students also offfers music, health tips, audio books, digital socializing and much more!

 - To comply with the aforementioned Decree, all University classes and exams are currently on-line during the Fall semester, except for first year Bachelor and Master courses which are in any case highly restricted.